 - Listen and answer when your child talks.

 - Get your child to ask you questions.

 - Give your child time to answer questions.

-- Set limits for watching TV and using electronic media.
+- Set time limits for watching TV and using computers.
 Use the time for talking and reading together.